What happens when your leadership pipeline creates a leadership bottleneck?

 Professional development, and leadership development in particular, is important because it pushes an organization to grow.
-And that’s the right direction for influencing change.
-Develop the people first so they can determine the best path forward, rather than top-down decisions that then require everyone else to develop reactively before the next arbitrary mandate for change comes down from the mountain.
+Develop the people first so they can determine the best path forward, rather than reacting to top-down decisions that then require everyone else to develop retroactively before the next arbitrary mandate for change comes down from the mountaintop.

 However, if the people are developing, and you do not (or cannot) take advantage of their potential to move the whole organization forward, know that they should move on.
 When possible, you should even help them move on.
 Find a place for them where they can make a real impact, even if that is not within your organization.
 Let them be ambassadors for your organization and let them thrive elsewhere.